adaltas/node-shell/README.md

 * `main` (object)
   Anything left which is not a parameter at the end of the arguments.
 * `name` (string)
-  The name of the option.
+  The name of the option, required.
 * `one_of` (array)
   A list of possible and accepted values.
 * `required` (boolean)
   Whether or not this option must always be present.
 * `run` (function|string)
-  Execute a function or the function return by a module, provide the params object as first argument and pass the returned value.
+  Execute a function or the function returned by a module if defined as a string, provide the params object as first argument and pass the returned value.
 * `shortcut` (char)
   Single character alias for the option name.
 * `type` (string)